w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/familiar-component.md

 status: exploratory
 ---

-Conventional interactive components are used.
+Conventional :term[interactive components] are used.